nilp0inter/book-digi-tools/scripts/ai-add-bookmarks/prompt.md

 ## Final Note

 You must complete this task systematically.
-Don't skip steps, always use bc for calculations, and ensure the metadata you extract from the book content is accurate and properly formatted in the JSON header.
+Don't skip steps, always use calc-offset and calc-final-page for calculations, and ensure the metadata you extract from the book content is accurate and properly formatted in the JSON header.

+**CRITICAL REMINDER**: Always verify the offset with the final 2 chapters from the last section of the TOC.
+This is non-negotiable for ensuring bookmark accuracy.
+Many documents have page numbering inconsistencies that only become apparent at the end of the document.

+**WORKSPACE POLICY**: Never delete files, clean the workspace, or perform housekeeping operations.
+Leave all temporary and verification files in place.

 ---